citp/privacy-policy-historical/c/cr/cru/crucial.com.md

   * **Correct/update**
 If you want to change or modify information you have previously provided to us, simply log in to your password-protected account.
 Once you are logged in, you will see links that will allow you to update your address book, e-mail subscriptions, password, and customer profile.
 (This list may change over time as our Web site is updated.)
 If you do not have a password-protected account with Crucial, you can modify your e-mail subscriptions on our [e-mail subscription page](https://web.archive.org/us/mysite/newslettersignup.aspx).
 If you have any problems or questions about updating information you have previously provided, please contact us at 800-336-8915 (US and Canada only) or 208-363-5790.
 Or you can send an e-mail to [crucial.service@micron.com](mailto:crucial.service@micron.com).
   * **Compliance Hotline**
 If you have questions or concerns regarding use of your privacy information, please contact us first using one of the methods above.
 If you are still dissatisfied, you may call our Compliance Hotline at (866) 294-5593 in the U.S., Canada, and Puerto Rico, for other international numbers [click here](https://secure.ethicspoint.com/domain/en/report_custom.asp?clientid=8715&nav=page2).
-If you do not receive acknowledgement of your inquiry or your inquiry is not satisfactorily addressed, you should contact BBBonline: Dispute Resolution (703) 247-9370 or 4200 Wilson Boulevard, Suite 800, Arlington, VA 22203.
-BBB will then serve as a liaison with us to resolve your privacy concerns.
+If you do not receive acknowledgement of your inquiry or your inquiry is not satisfactorily addressed, you should contact BBB EU Safe Harbor: (703) 247-9370 or 4200 Wilson Boulevard, Suite 800, Arlington, VA 22203.
   * **U.S. Commerce Department Safe Harbor Principles**
 Micron adheres to the U.S. Commerce Department Safe Harbor Principles.
 Information about the U.S. Department of Commerce Safe Harbor certification can be found at [www.export.gov/safeharbor](http://www.export.gov/safeharbor/).

 **Updates/Effective Date**
 Micron reserves the right to amend this Privacy Policy from time to time.
 Changes to this Policy will apply to information we have received and information we receive after the revised Policy is effective.
 When we do amend this Policy, the revised Policy will be posted here so please visit this Web page to view the most current Policy.
-The effective date of this version of the Privacy Policy is: August 15, 2007.
+The effective date of this version of the Privacy Policy is: March 1, 2010.